Assisting Limousine Accident Victims in Houston, Texas

 Limousine Company Liability

 Limousine companies have a duty to employ safe and responsible limousine drivers.
 When they fail to do so, the limousine company can end up on the line for negligence.
 Moreover, if the limousine driver acted in the scope of employment at the time of the accident, the limousine company may face vicarious liability for all of the accident victim’s injuries and damages.

-The experienced Houston team of personal injury attorneys and legal professionals at Stewart J. Guss, Attorney at Law, can assist you with proving fault in your case and can name all potentially responsible parties as defendants.
+The experienced Houston team of personal injury attorneys and legal professionals at Stewart J. Guss, Injury Accident Lawyers, can assist you with proving fault in your case and can name all potentially responsible parties as defendants.